islekcaganmert/TheProtocols/Docs/3.2/README.md

 > `key` is the query string.
 Network will return every object matching with the key.

 Response will be a JSON with a single key value pair.
-Key is `results` and contains a list of resource pointer objects matching with the query.
+Key is `results` and contains a list of Web Page Pointer objects matching with the query.

 ### Feed